monarch-initiative/ontogpt/docs/evaluations.md

 ontogpt eval EvalCTD
 ```

-By default, the evaluation will only be executed over a subset of the test input.
+By default, the evaluation will only be executed over a subset of the test corpus.

 The exact number of inputs to run the test over can be controlled with the `--num-tests` option, like this: